kabuk1/servers-and-clients/README.md

 # Servers and Clients

 These are practical exercises on how servers and clients work.
-This formed par of my software engineering apprenticeship at Makers.
+This formed part of my software engineering apprenticeship at Makers.

 ## Install